meekostuff/HTMLDecor/README.md

 - Scripts in the page are not handled by HTMLDecor - they execute at the expected time in the browser's script handling.
 The page does not need and SHOULD NOT have scripts - they SHOULD all be part of the decor.

-- All scripts which are not in the initial page (that is, decor content or panned page content) are executed via dynamic script insertion.
+- All scripts which are not in the initial page (that is, decor content or panned page content) are executed via dynamic script insertion, but behave **like** scripts that are part of the page content.
+Page content is not blocked, but earlier scripts block later scripts unless the earlier script has the `src` and `async` attributes.

-Thus inline scripts are executed immediately, and downloaded scripts are executed asynchronously.
+    `<script src="..." async></script>`

 This dynamic script insertion is referred to as **enabling** in the following rules.

 - Scripts in the `<head>` of the decor are **enabled** AFTER all the content in the `<head>` of the decor is MERGED WITH the page.